R602-1. Purpose: To provide bylaws for the Utah Higher Education Assistance Authority Board of Directors.

 3.5.
 Article V: Standing Committees and Subcommittee

 3.5.1.
 Student Finance Subcommittee of the SBR Finance, Facilities, and Accountability Committee: Pursuant to Section 3.6.4 of SBR Policy R601, the Board shall elect from its membership a Student Finance Subcommittee and shall designate a Chair from the Subcommittee membership.
-The Committee shall constitute the Student Finance Subcommittee of the SBR Finance, Facilities, and Accountability Committee and shall be directly responsible, reporting directly to the Board of Regents through its Finance, Facilities, and Accountability Committee, for oversight and advice regarding bond issues and other financing arrangements for the State Board of Regents Loan Purchase Program.
+The Committee shall constitute the Student Finance Subcommittee of the SBR Finance, Facilities, and Accountability Committee and shall be directly responsible, reporting directly to the Board of Higher Education through its Finance, Facilities, and Accountability Committee, for oversight and advice regarding bond issues and other financing arrangements for the Board of Higher Education Loan Purchase Program.
 (LPP).

 3.5.2.
 Audit Committee

-126.96.36.199.
-SBR Guidelines: Absent applicable law or policy to the contrary, the Audit Committee may be guided in its powers and responsibilities by comparable provisions of State Board of Regents Policies, including, but not limited to, R565, Audit Review Subcommittee; and R567, Internal Audit Program.
+188.8.131.52.
+SBR Guidelines: Absent applicable law or policy to the contrary, the Audit Committee may be guided in its powers and responsibilities by comparable provisions of Board of Higher Education Policies, including, but not limited to, R565, Audit Review Subcommittee; and R567, Internal Audit Program.

 3.5.3.
 Executive Committee